geneleaf/docs.geneleaf/public/html/_sources/Getting_Started.rst.txt

 Pedigrees
 ============================================

-Pedigrees are visual representations of family relationships.
-These follow a specific set of formatting conventions to represent family information.
+:term:`Pedigrees<Pedigree>` are visual representations of family relationships.
+These diagrams follow a specific set of formatting conventions to represent family information.
 These include the following key components:

 * Squares/Circles: used to represent males & females
 * Affected: color (including black) is used to indicate that an individual is affected by a condition.